bcgov/sso-requests/app/jest/my-dashboard/README.md

   - Test Coverage:
     1. THEN there should have the table column headers displaied as `Status`, `Request ID`, `Project Name`, and `Actions`;
-    2. THEN corresponding integrations from the team should be listed in the integration table;
+    2. THEN corresponding integrations from the team should be listed in the integration table, AND with correct status indication;
     3. WHEN client click on the eye-shape button to view on the integration, THEN the page will be turn to `My Projects` panel -> `INTEGRATIONS` list AND the corresponding integration will be highlighted;